Booodaness/Scientific-Notes/Booodaness/_Assets/Presentations/phase-space-analysis-harmonic-oscillators.md/phase-space-analysis-harmonic-oscillators.md

 + In general, a harmonic oscillator is a system whose tendency to return to some state of stable equilibrium is linearly related to its displacement about the equilibrium point.

+note: `<After 2nd point>` The reason $k$ is called the spring constant is that in the case of springs, which are a special kind of harmonic oscillators as we shall see, $k$ turns out to be a useful measure of the spring's stiffness.
+This applies to other materials too.

 --

 ## Examples of harmonic oscillators

+note: Now that we know how a harmonic oscillator is defined, it begs the question, 'well, what real-life physical systems motivate the said definition'?
+The answer is that there are simply too many examples.
+But let's look at some of the most common and simple ones.

 --

-+ A spring gently displaced from equilibrium within its elastic limit.
+- A spring gently displaced from equilibrium within its elastic limit.

+--

-+ A simple pendulum displaced from its mean position by a small angle.
+- A simple pendulum displaced from its mean position by a small angle.

+--

-+ The batter head of a drum.
+- The batter head of a drum.

+--

 + The electromagnetic field (as a system of infinite coupled harmonic oscillators in space and in time).
 Excitations of the electromagnetic field are called photons.